JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

+Note, the task may not work [correctly](https://github.com/gradle/gradle/issues/6330)
+if you use Gradle older than 4.10.
+In this tutorial we have already [upgraded it to 4.10.2](#gradle-upgrade).

-Let's switch back to Android Studio and execute the `build` target of the `SharedCode` project from
+Let's switch back to the Android Studio and execute the `build` target of the `SharedCode` project from
 the *Gradle* tool window.
 The task looks for environment variables set by the Xcode build and copies
 the right variant of the framework into the `SharedCode/build/xcode-frameworks` folder.
 We then include the
 framework from that folder into the build